cucumber/common/config/README.md

 You provide a configuration object, which is a simple object with default field values.
 The library overrides those values from the sources above.

-Field values can be of four types:
+Field values can be of the following types:

 * boolean
 * string
 * array of strings
+* RegExp/Pattern
 * enum (Java only)

 Field values are overridden in the order of the sources above.